pbtrung/physlock/README.md

 -----
-The behaviour of physlock is completely controlled via command-line arguments, it does not rely on environment variables.
+The behaviour of physlock is completely controlled via command-line arguments, it does not rely on environment variables. physlock uses the utmp file to identify the owner of the current session (i.e. active tty) and prompts for her password to unlock the computer.
-It always allows unlocking as root and as a specified user.
-If no username is given on the command line, then physlock uses the name of the calling user.

 The following command-line arguments are supported: